sahajsoft/eval-framework/getting-started/metrics-selection-guide.md

-# LLM Evaluation Metrics Selection Guide
+# Metrics Selection Reference Guide

 ## How to Use This Guide

-This guide helps you select the right evaluation metrics for your LLM application.
-Rather than using every metric, choose a focused set based on your:

-- **Application type** (RAG, creative writing, customer service, etc.)
-- **Risk tolerance** (safety-critical vs experimental)
-- **Resources** (automated vs human evaluation capacity)
-- **Stakeholder priorities** (user experience vs performance vs compliance)
+This reference guide provides a comprehensive catalog of evaluation metrics and selection frameworks.
+Use this guide to:

+- **Browse available metrics** by quality dimension and implementation difficulty
+- **Understand measurement approaches** for each metric type
+- **Apply selection frameworks** to choose focused metric sets
+- **Avoid common anti-patterns** in evaluation design

+> 🧭 **Need help choosing an approach?** Start with the [Evaluation Selection Wizard](evaluation-selection-wizard.md) for interactive guidance.

-## Quick Start: Metric Bundles by Use Case
+## Metric Bundles by Use Case

 | Use Case                     | Essential Metrics                                                 | Additional Metrics                                               | When You Have More Resources                                |
 | ---------------------------- | ----------------------------------------------------------------- | ---------------------------------------------------------------- | ----------------------------------------------------------- |